Denperidge/Remscroll/README.md

 ## Installation
 - Clone the repository or download the zip (extract this to a folder)
 - Open Chrome and navigate to chrome://extensions/
-- Click "Load unpacked extension…" (Enable developer mode if the button is not there)
+- Click "Load unpacked extensionï¿½" (Enable developer mode if the button is not there)
 - Select the repository/folder
 - You can probably disable developer mode afterwards.
 Maybe you cannot.
 Not my problem!
 - All done!